declare-lab/instruct-eval/README.md

 ## 🍮 📚 InstructEval: Towards Holistic Evaluation of Instruction-Tuned Large Language Models

-📣 The paper reporting Instruction Tuned LLMs on **InstructEval** benchmark suit has been released on Arxiv.
+📣 The paper reporting Instruction Tuned LLMs on **InstructEval** benchmark suite has been released on Arxiv.
 Read it here: [https://arxiv.org/pdf/2306.04757.pdf](https://arxiv.org/pdf/2306.04757.pdf)

 📣 **FLAN-T5** is also useful in text-to-audio generation.
 Find our work at [https://github.com/declare-lab/tango](https://github.com/declare-lab/tango) if you are interested.